joshandnoodles/Thesis/doc/lab_log.md

 ![][networx_bw_pre_stream_res_nominal_fps_nominal]

 Once the video streaming was up, the FPS averaged right above 20 fps although extremes were seen at both 10 fps and 40 fps.
 As can be seen in the figure !!, after the OpenROV powered up fully and video streaming begain, download rates held at ~21Mbps for about 5 minutes until jumping to **~25Mbps**.
-Uploads held farily consistently throughout at
+Uploads held farily consistently throughout at ~500kbps

 ![][networx_bw_post_stream_res_nominal_fps_nominal]

 Investigating whether the video resolution or frame could be downgraded to allow for lower download rates, I found there is modifications that can be done on the node.js side of platform (within the openrov-cockpit).
 This modification will affect the frame rate.
 It is made in the following file: */opt/openrov/cockpit/src/lib/config.js*.

+These modifications can be done using Putty to connect to the OpenROV using the following settings:

+  - IP Address: 192.168.254.1
+  - Port: 22
+  - Username : rov
+  - Password : OpenROV

 *Original*